nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

   )

   # Note: We're using from_config above since we can't merge automatically with kwargs
   # as this would create duplicated keys.
-However, we recommend using kwargs in python
+However, we recommend using kwargs in Python
   # to avoid limitations with wrapped operators, so the code below is preferred.

   # Same as above